 Two input files are required.
 The -f child-file option specifies a file containing the child's CDS and/or CDNSKEY records, plus RRSIG and DNSKEY records so that they can be authenticated.
 The -d path option specifies the location of a file containing the current DS records.
-For example, this could be a dsset-file generated by dnssec-signzone, or the output of dnssec-dsfromkey, or the output of dnssec-cds.
+For example, this could be a dsset-file generated by dnssec-signzone, or the output of dnssec-dsfromkey, or the output of a previous run of dnssec-cds.